 Is Head Custodian your job title?
 Get a personalized salary report!

 $49 - $5,960

 How has your pay changed over time for your market?
 Find out by taking our salary quiz.

 Head custodians are responsible for providing janitorial services and supervising janitorial staff in a variety of facilities, such as schools, hospitals, and large businesses.
 Head custodians must oversee their staff, which may include training, hiring, and firing, and they are often responsible for scheduling employees' work hours, maintaining time cards, and referring time cards to the appropriate personnel.
 They may create plans for staff to clean each room thoroughly within the time allott…Read more

 Head Custodian Tasks

-Meet with management to analyze costs of various facility needs and establish maintenance priorities.
+- Meet with management to analyze costs of various facility needs and establish maintenance priorities.

-Train new employees to ensure safety, cleanliness and efficiency.
+- Train new employees to ensure safety, cleanliness and efficiency.

-Oversee all tasks within the custodial department, including cleaning, services, supplies and equipment maintenance.
+- Oversee all tasks within the custodial department, including cleaning, services, supplies and equipment maintenance.